chainwikinet/wikijs-farm-content/getting-started-UNI.md

 1. Deposit UNI_LP Token into Farm
 1. Profit! :bread:
 # Get USDC :watermelon:
-Alright, you should alreayd know how to do this if you followed the first tutorial (link)
+Alright, you should already know how to do this if you followed the first tutorial (link)
 # Buy FARM :strawberry:
 Now, with your USDC, you are going to swap it for farm UNI Warning.
 Verify FARM address here: https://github.com/harvest-finance/harvest